GIScience/openrouteservice/docs/api-reference/endpoints/export/index.md

 }'
 ```

-The response contains nodes and edges in the bounding box relevant for this routing profile.
+The json response contains nodes and edges in the bounding box relevant for this routing profile.
-The edge entry `weight` contains the fastest car duration in seconds:
+The edge entry `weight` contains the fastest car duration in seconds.

+The topojson response contains edges in the bounding box with the geometry of the underlying road network geometry.
+These are saved as arcs, and collected as LineString geometries with common properties:
+- `osm_id` references the OpenStreetMap id of the underlying road geometry.
+- `both_directions` is a bool specifying if the edge can be traversed in both directions.
+- `speed` contains the speed the edge can be traversed at travelling in direction of the edge definition.
+- `speed_reverse` contains the speed the edge can be reversed at travelling in the opposite direction.
+- `ors_ids` is a list of the ors edge ids.
+- `ors_nodes` is a list of the touched ors node ids.
+- `distances` contains a list of distances for each edge.

+The json response for the above request looks like this:
 ```json
 {
   "nodes": [